-- Consultation with the vice president for church relations and student development. - A required appearance before the disciplinary committee composed of the vice president for church relations and student development, the academic dean, and one or more faculty members. - 3.
+- 1. Consultation with the vice president for student development. - 2.
+A required appearance before the disciplinary committee composed of the vice president for student development, the academic dean, and one or more faculty members. - 3.
 Dismissal from college.

 Due Process